qianglise/cmakeintro/content/index.rst

 About this course
 -----------------

 This lesson material is originally developed by the `EuroCC National Competence Center Sweden (ENCCS) <https://enccs.se/>`_ and taught in the `CMake Workshop <https://enccs.github.io/cmake-workshop/>`_.
 Each lesson episode has clearly defined learning objectives and includes multiple exercises along with solutions, and is therefore also useful for self-learning.

-This material `Introduction to CMake <https://enccs.github.io/intro-cmake/>`_ was adapted from the material used for `CMake Workshop <https://enccs.github.io/cmake-workshop/>`_ and will be use for the `Build Systems Course and Hackathon <https://enccs.se/events/build-systems-course-and-hackathon-2024/>`_.
+This material `Introduction to CMake <https://enccs.github.io/intro-cmake/>`_ was adapted from the lesson materials for `CMake Workshop (ENCCS) <https://enccs.github.io/cmake-workshop/>`_ and `CMake Workshop (CodeRefinery) <https://coderefinery.github.io/cmake-workshop/>`_, and will be use for the `Build Systems Course and Hackathon <https://enccs.se/events/build-systems-course-and-hackathon-2024/>`_.

-The lesson material is licensed under `CC-BY-4.0 <https://creativecommons.org/licenses/by/4.0/>`_ and can be reused in any form (with appropriate credit) in other courses and workshops.
+This lesson material is licensed under `CC-BY-4.0 <https://creativecommons.org/licenses/by/4.0/>`_ and can be reused in any form (with appropriate credit) in other courses and workshops.
 Instructors who wish to teach this lesson can refer to the :doc:`guide` for practical advice.